 But at the end of the day, it is still sugar—and contains the same number of calories and carbohydrates as everyday cane sugar.
 So, no it is not healthier than other sugars.

 So Why Is It Labeled Healthier?

-As, sugars in general have very little health benefits.
-That being said, there are a couple replacements listed here that are quite a bit healthier.
+As sugars in general have very few health benefits.
+That being said, there are a couple of replacements listed here that are quite a bit healthier.

 Frequently Asked Questions

 Is Coconut Sugar A Good Substitute For Diabetics?

 No, unfortunately not.

 Although it has a lower glycemic index, the American Diabetes Association says you should still treat it as you would regular sugar.
 Simply because it has the same calorie and carb levels as regular sugar does.
 You can find Michigan State University’s answer here.